CuzdandakiKaradelik/polyglot-crossword/README.md

 🚀 **Live Demo:** [You can play the project by clicking here!](https://cuzdandakikaradelik.github.io/polyglot-crossword/)

 ### ✨ Key Features
-* 🌍 **Multilingual Support:** Movie terms and clues available in English, Spanish, German, French, and Italian.
+* 🌍 **8 Language Support:** Movie terms and clues available in English, Spanish, German, French, Italian, Turkish, Portuguese, and Romanian.
+* 🔀 **Dynamic Interface Translation:** All buttons, headers, and theme names instantly translate into your chosen target language.
-* 🎨 **8 Visual Themes:** Switch instantly between Newspaper, Dark, Retro, Nordic, Sakura, Cyberpunk, Cozy, and Sunset styles.
+* 🎨 **23 Immersive Themes:** Switch instantly between Newspaper, Matrix, Dracula, Synthwave, Cyberpunk, Spooky Halloween, and many more.
 * 🔒 **Smart Direction Lock:** The cursor stays in line with your writing flow (moves right for across, down for down).
 * 💡 **Get a Hint:** Stuck on a letter?
 Reveal the correct character instantly.
 * 💾 **Auto-Save Progress:** Your answers and chosen theme are securely saved in LocalStorage.